What is a Cardiac Event Monitor?

 What if the Event monitor is damaged or late?

 We should always ask that you inspect the device before we place it on your child to note any scracthes or damage.
-You will be asked to sign a Event Monitor Agreement that the device was received by you undamaged.
-If it is returned damaged the cost could be from $40 to $2000 depending on what part is damaged.
+You will be asked to sign a Event Monitor Agreement that the device was received by you undamaged and working.
+If it is returned damaged the cost could be from $100 to $1500 depending on what part is damaged.

 Please be aware if you are MAILING our monitors back they must either come to our Kingsport or Johnson City offices.
 We CANNOT accept deliveries at our other locations.